SciLifeLab/courses/ngsintro/1811/labs/NGS_workflow.md

 ## Joint genotyping

 Now you will call genotypes from all the gVCF-files produced in the previous step with GenotypeGVCFs.
-This will create one file with unfiltered variants for all samples.
+This will create one file with unfiltered variants for all samples (HG00097, HG00100 and HG00101).

 ```bash
 java -Xmx16g -jar $GATK_HOME/GenomeAnalysisTK.jar -T GenotypeGVCFs \